 Visualizations let you present data so that your app's users can interpret and explore it.
 For example, a bar chart that compares sales numbers for different regions, or a table with precise values for the same data.
 Good visualizations help you quickly and accurately interpret displayed data.

 Visualizations are easy to add and customize.
 They can take the form of charts, such as bar charts, pie charts, tables, gauges, or treemaps.
 Each chart type has unique functionality.
 In the Qlik Sense Dev Hub, you can create custom objects.
-Qlik Sense automatically highlights items associated with your selections so you can as drill-down and filter.
+Qlik Sense automatically highlights items associated with your selections so you can drill-down and filter.

 You need to understand your data in order to design an effective visualization with a clear purpose.
 Ask yourself the following: